An Overview of Filing Form IC-20A

 The form must be attached with all the required attachments as mentioned above and must be signed digitally by attaching the DSCs of the directors of the company.
 The form shall then be certified by a practising company secretary or a cost accountant, or a chartered accountant verifying the contents of the form.

 The filing of Form INC-20A is mandatory a non-compliance can lead to hefty penalties.
 The penalties have been put in place to cause a reduction in the number of fake companies being incorporated.
 Companies can only commence business activities or borrow money if they file Form INC-20A.
 Non-compliance with this mandate can lead to fines as follows:

 Prescribed Fees to File Form INC-20A

 The prescribed fee for filing Form INC-20A is based on the share capital of the company.
 The fee structure pertaining to filling the form is mentioned below:

 If the form is not filed within the stipulated time, the form can still be filed by submitting applicable late fees as follows:

-The team of experts at Corpbiz have a proven record of successfully helping companies meet MCA compliances, prepare documents, and submit requisite forms for filing within the stipulated time.
+The team of experts at Corpbiz have a proven record of successfully helping companies meet MCA compliances, prepare necessary papers, and submit requisite forms for filing within the stipulated time.
 Companies looking to file Form INC-20A and other MCA forms with minimal hassles can approach Corpbiz for assistance.